 11. Kenyan Sand Boa

 With an adorable rounded head and small body size, the Kenyan sand boa is definitely one of the cutest snakes in the world.
-You can keep this particular boa as a pet, and it is extremely popular due to its relative comfortability when being handled.
+You can keep this particular boa as a pet, is a cute snake, and it is extremely popular due to its relative comfortability when being handled.
 Plus, sand boas live an average of 10-15 years in captivity, making them ideal for a wide variety of households.